AhmedAliOfficial/swift-sandbox/README.md

   src="static/package-submit-input.png"
 />

-> Note: It can take a few moments while before our backend processes your
+> Note: It can take a few moments before our backend processes your submission.
-> submission.
-If you don't see the package appear in the catalog within an hour,
+> If you don't see the package appear in the catalog within an hour, something
-> something likely didn't work.
-Check that the url you submitted is accurate,
+> likely didn't work.
+Check that the url you submitted is accurate, and the
-> and the repository is public.
+> repository is public.

 ### View package dependents